-WASHINGTON, DC – Today, Congressman Bill Foster (D-IL) released the following statement on H.R.
-6760 - Protecting Family and Small Business Tax Cuts Act of 2018:
+WASHINGTON, DC – Today, Congressman Bill Foster (D-IL) issued the following statement on the government shutdown:

 In The News